beginner-corp/docs.begin.com/src/shared/docs/en/routes-functions/creating-new-routes.md

 It's possible to build dynamic paths using Express-style URL parameters, like: `GET /shop/:item`
 <!-- @todo - add link: learn more about routes with parameters in our project doc(s) -->

-URL parameters are passed to your Function via the Architect API's `req.params` object.
+URL parameters are passed to your route via the Architect API's `req.params` object.

 For example, the route used to serve this page is `GET /:lang/:cat/:doc`.
-When a client requests the path `/en/routes-functions/creating-new-routes/`, the Function handling this route receives a `req` object containing:
+When a client requests the path `/en/routes-functions/creating-new-routes/`, the route handling this route receives a `req` object containing:

 ```js
 {